Nissan Navara: Third generation (D23; 2014)

-After the release of the D23, which is only available with 4-cylinder engines, the D40 remained on production only with the V6 and automatic transmission.
+After the release of the D23, which is only available with 4-cylinder engines, the D40 remained in production only with the V6 and automatic transmission.

 For the 2018 model year, the Navara is equipped with Nissan Intelligent Mobility technology which include an Around View Monitor and a blind-spot monitoring system.

+In 2019 Nissan launched the N-Trek Warrior with modifications done by Premcar.
+It is a off-roading focused trim.

 Safety

 The Latin American 2022 Frontier has disc brakes on all wheels.

 Latin NCAP

-The Navara in its most basic Latin American configuration with 2 airbags received 4 stars for adult occupants and 4 stars for infants from Latin NCAP in 2019.
+The Navara in its most basic Latin American market configuration with 2 airbags received 4 stars for adult occupants and 4 stars for infants from Latin NCAP in 2019.